Rosidvas/245_Protoype/README.md

 | - | 4.1  | Godot | NOK | - | Studer | - |

 ## Test report
 The functions that are suppose to be added to make the flamethrower works as intended (airblast jumping).
+Development for other factors (putting targets on fire) is not part of the prototype